Skip to main content

 1. The /sse Endpoint (Server-Sent Events)

-This endpoint is designed for clients that use the EventSource API (more on this later).
+This endpoint is built for clients using the EventSource API (more on this shortly).

 if (pathname === '/sse') {